priezz/meteor-build-client/README.md

     $ meteor-build-client --help

+### Legacy browsers support

+You can pass an additional `--legacy`:

+    $ meteor-build-client ../myOutputFolder --legacy

 ### Passing a settings.json

 You can pass an additional settings file using the `--settings` or `-s` option: